Rozelle Yard: Redevelopment

-A light rail stop serving Lilyfield, located adjacent to the rail yards, opened on 13 August 2000 as the terminus of the Wentworth Park-Lilyfield extension of the Inner West Light Rail.

 In February 2010, following the cessation of goods traffic the previous year, the Keneally Government announced a 5.6 km extension of the light rail from Lilyfield to Dulwich Hill.
-A stabling facility was built to the west of Lilyfield station.
+The Lilyfield Maintenance Depot was built to the west of the Lilyfield station for maintenance and stabling.
 A second platform was added at Lilyfield for services towards Dulwich Hill.
 The Dulwich Hill extension opened in 2014.

-The site of the yard is within the area covered by the Bays Precinct project.
-Rozelle rail yards will be one of ten sub-precincts within Bays West.
-Ten hectares of parkland are to be built on the site under draft plans.

-A maintenance depot was constructed next to the station on the site of the Rozelle Rail Yards.
-Part of the yard is to be utilised by the WestConnex M4-M5 Link and be redeveloped as the Rozelle Interchange.
-As a result of the current renewal works, the precinct will include ten hectares of green space featuring smokestacks, sports fields and recreational facilities and is due to be open to the public in late 2023.
+A maintenance depot was constructed next to the station on the site of the yard.
+Part of the yard was utilised by the WestConnex M4-M5 Link and the Rozelle Interchange.
+As a result of the renewal works, the precinct now includes ten hectares of green space featuring smokestacks, sports fields and recreational facilities.
+The Rozelle Parklands were opened on 17 December 2023.